-Now accepting applications for spring 2019 semester.
-Application deadline is September 1.
+Now accepting applications for fall 2019 semester.
+Application deadline is April 1.

 The KUMC Office of Graduate Studies with the KU Center for Health Informatics is proud to announce a new certificate program for students who already hold a master's degree in another field.
 This certificate program consists of applied clinical informatics courses and requires 19 credit hours.
 All courses are offered online with the exception of the practicum which can be taken at a location near the student, provided that all advance requirements are met.

 This certificate program is designed to prepare students to:

 - Apply health informatics using a theoretical, conceptual, and experiential knowledge base